Gimme gimme gimme

 I think it’s important to teach kids to give of themselves.
 The earlier they start with this practice, the more it will be a part of their lives.
 As they do this more often, they learn to see others’ needs, and that generosity of spirit is a good thing.
 Doing things for others as a family – be it help with a food or clothing drive, or help with a shelter, or sponsoring a family – can teach a valuable lesson.
 Kids learn that even one person can make a difference; they learn a heart-felt appreciation for what all they have; and they learn an appreciation and tolerance for people of all walks of life.
 And you know, it doesn’t have to be helping other people; you can help animals in need, too.
 Volunteering time at an animal shelter or helping an animal rescue organization can be a very rewarding experience.

 One last tradition we hold is making a box of goodies for all of our dearest friends.
 We pick 5 or 6 holiday treats, and start mixing them up.
-This takes several nights, and a lot of stirring; it’s such an enjoyable process to create these tasty treats, and know our friends will appreciate our effort.
-One year we made homemade chocolate mix (complete with a bag of marshmallows), but more often the mix includes a couple kinds of brittle, chocolate almonds and some saltine toffee.
+This takes several nights, and a lot of stirring; it’s such an enjoyable process to create these tasty treats, and know our friends will appreciate our efforts.
+One year we made homemade hot chocolate mix (complete with a bag of marshmallows), but more often the mix includes a couple kinds of brittle, chocolate almonds and some saltine toffee.
 Packaging counts, so we take the time to make it all look nice.
 Then we play Santa.
 The kids love this part.
 Spreading joy with holiday treats is the most fun.
 We love this: we’ve invested time and effort into these gifts to show these friends how much we value them.